Shoulder Dystocia - Internal maneuvers

 Step by step

-In this film the external maneuvers performed for a shoulder dystocia will be demonstrated.
+In this film the internal maneuvers performed for a shoulder dystocia will be demonstrated.
 The maneuvers are shown in order from less to more invasive for mother and baby.

 In the event of shoulder dystocia prior to performing internal maneuvers, external maneuvers may be performed in an to attempt to resolve the shoulder dystocia.
 For a more detailed elaboration of this refer to the course shoulder dystocia external maneuvers.